 As a Canadian living in Japan, I thought it would be fun to share what I have in my diaper bag (or マザーズバッグ in Japanese).
 I never really did any research into recommended items to put in a diaper bag and instead packed it based on what I felt Baby A needed (and trying to keep it as light as possible because I’m a weakling).
 I’m sure as Baby A gets older the contents will change but hopefully this will be helpful for any new moms or future moms out there who are wondering what to carry.

 I had spent a lot of time searching for the ideal bag for me, preferably something that was lightweight and easy to access.
 I had been eying a MIKI HOUSE diaper bag for months but in the end I couldn’t justify the cost and ended up deciding to try using an anello bag I already had.
 I was hesitant about using a backpack at first because I thought it would be hard to access things if I was wearing Baby A but this wasn’t the case and I couldn’t be happier with my decision.
 As of now (Baby A is 4.5 months), it works perfectly.
+However, I think if I had to do it again, I would get this diaper bag by Cosyland because although similar to the anello backpack in style, it has so many pockets and seems easier to access things, and also comes with a USB charging port.

 In the small pockets inside the anello bag and on the sides, I have: